- The takeaway from this week’s episode is … use any opportunity for “coming out” to be the catalyst for breaking out of your shell.

 What you fail to consider is that everyone is the same, a child of the universe.

 That’s where you all came from when you came into this life.
-You don’t come in with all this money, or a fancy car, or a big house.
+You don’t come in with all this money, a fancy car, or a big house.
 You come in pretty much on a level playing field with everyone else.
-Yes, there are people who reincarnate into well-to-do families, but more come into impoverished families.
+Yes, there are people who reincarnate into well-to-do families, but more come into impoverished ones.
+Either way, both came here to learn and become more than they were before they arrived.

 Everyone has the same amount of time to do what they came here to do.
-If you allow any insecurities to creep in where you judge yourself and others that will interfere with who you want to become.
-You will never realize enlightenment in this lifetime.
+If you allow any insecurities to creep in and judge yourself and others, you will interfere with the reason you originally came here.
+Allowing an insecure ego to run your life will prevent you from ever realizing enlightenment in this lifetime, or what you came here to do or become.

 What you need to focus on is looking at everyone as an equal, in the sense that they all have an equal opportunity to become who it is they intended when they came here.
-Not that everyone will make the right choices, but as you go on your journey toward becoming who you really are, don’t let your insecurities hold you back.
-Always strive to be the best at whatever you dedicate your energy and time toward.“
+Not that everyone will remember, so they can make the right choices, but as you go on your journey toward becoming who you really are, overcoming your insecurities is imperative.

 - Don’t allow an overblown ego to hold you back either.

-- If you desire to be a fulfilled, compassionate, loving, giving being then you must change your outlook.
+- To overcome your insecurities to be a fulfilled, compassionate, loving, giving being you must change your outlook.

-How It Works: Being concerned about what others will think or say about you is what prevents you from being everything you came here to be.
+HOW IT WORKS: Being concerned about what others will think or say about you is what prevents you from being everything you came here to be.
 An extreme example of someone who overcame his inhibitions is the life of, Ray Charles.
 He was a heroin addict in the first part of his singing career.
 Before that, he was so shy his career went nowhere.
 The heroin removed his inhibitions allowing him to project the full expression of his talent.
 By the time he overcame his addiction his career was well established.
 He was one of the fortunate ones who both kicked the habit and overcame his insecurities.
 The lesson here is to identify the insecurities that are masking who you are.
 Write them in part three of your journal, and then ask your Spirit Guides to show you how to overcome them.
 You must write them down first.
 Then listen for the obvious guidance and write that in your journal.
-You cannot miss by using this Guided Journal Writing System. ~ Linda Deir
+You cannot miss by using this system.
+It’s a system I developed from living it. ~ Linda Deir